-Required: Access: Create a small and simple webpage that properly links to the d12 link on the student projects page.
+Access: Create a small and simple webpage that properly links to the ${\bf d12}$ link on the student projects page.
 That page must briefly describe your project, may mention some highlights, and must have an absolute link to your domain name.
-Make this page as simple as possible, without any fancy HTML or CSS.
-Save that for your actual website.

-Required: Do not use www on your website name.
+Do not use www on your website name.

-Required: Do not use target=blank on the access link.
+Do not use target=\blank on the access link.